FlorianC31/AFDX_P4_QoS/README.md

 The following files will also be generated in the 'output_folder' to be used at step 4 and 5:
 - send_all_packets.sh -> To be called in Linux terminal to send pakets on all Virutal Links
 - analysis_topo.txt -> File to be given in input for the analyser.py script (see step4).
+- sniffer.sh -> To be called in Linux terminal to dump packets into pcap files

 ### Step 2